 It is not good for your health, nor is it for the faint of heart.
 What always matters most?
 The taste... and this triple threat grilled cheese tastes insanely good.

-How do you make a good grilled Cheese?
+How do you make the best grilled Cheese?

 With most recipes, the quality of a grilled cheese has to do with the ingredients as well as the technique.
 You won’t find kraft american singles melted in between two slices of corn syrup white bread lathered in margarine in my self proclaimed foodie household.
 For this grilled cheese, I used a strong sour dough bread that crisps up wonderfully.
 I use good cheeses too.